Learning Outcomes

 SQE1 Syllabus

-For SQE1, you need to understand the limited application of the SRA Accounts Rules 2019 (the Rules) when dealing with money outside the firm's client account.
-It is important to distinguish the specific requirements for joint accounts, client's own accounts, and TPMAs, and recognise the overarching professional conduct duties that still apply.
+For SQE1, you are required to understand the limited application of the SRA Accounts Rules 2019 (the Rules) when dealing with money outside the firm's client account, to distinguish the specific requirements for joint accounts, client's own accounts, and TPMAs, and to recognise the overarching professional conduct duties that still apply, with a focus on the following syllabus points:

 - the specific requirements of Rule 9 (joint accounts)